-A. To understand the algorithms available for the processing of linguistic information and computational properties of natural languages. information and computational properties of natural languages.
+A. To understand the algorithms available for the processing of linguistic information and computational properties of natural languages.
 B. To conceive basic knowledge on various morphological, syntactic and semantic NLP tasks.
 C. To familiarize various NLP software libraries and data sets publicly available.
 D. To develop systems for various NLP problems with moderate complexity.
 E. To learn various strategies for NLP system evaluation and error analysis.